 If you live in Phoenix - or are just visiting the Valley of the Sun - a road trip out of town could be the next thing on your action-packed agenda.
 Hitting the road in the southwest United States can open up a world of new adventures and luckily, you won't be short of amazing adventures to choose from.

 From short day drives through the cacti-dotted Sonoran Desert to longer road trips exploring some of America's most beloved national parks, awe-inspiring national monuments, inspiring scenic byways and fantastic city breaks, we've got you covered.

-The following is our list of the 20 best road trips from Phoenix starting with the shortest and working our way up in terms of time it takes to get there.
+The following is our list of the 20 best road trips from Phoenix starting with the shortest and working our way up in terms of the time it takes to get there.
 Make sure you look all the way down - some of the best destinations are that little bit further away!

-1 hour 40 minutes from Phoenix (113 miles)
+1 hour 40 minutes from Phoenix (110 miles)

 Then, just before you enter the city, you'll get to Old Tucson.
 This is a classic Western movie set that is open to visitors as a family theme park when it's not being used as a movie backdrop.

-2 hours from Phoenix (108 miles)
+2 hours from Phoenix (110 miles)

-To get to see the rim and the nature around it, head up the Beeline Highway (Route 87) to the town of Payson.
+How to get there: To get to see the rim and the nature around it, head up the Beeline Highway (Route 87) to the town of Payson.

 The area is part of the Tonto National Forest.
 Remember that it's going to be much cooler on top of the ridge than it may be in Phoenix and even below the ridge, the plateau is at a height of 5,000 feet (1,500 m) above sea level which is a lot higher than the Phoenix metro area.